andrewhayles/portfolio/content/pages/projects/project-one.md

 [CODE_HERE]

-Notice that the directory paths do not include spaces unless they also include quotes.
-This was a point I had to learn the hard way.
-I also utilized Google’s Gemini Deepmind to help me with the programming syntax (I am still a beginning Python programmer, myself) and to help get the Leela Chess Engine to host the various versions of the Maia engine weights.
 I hope you enjoyed this analysis.
 Please feel free to send any comments, suggestions, thoughts, criticisms or insights to andyhayles@gmail.com.